bachya/ecowitt2mqtt/README.md

 Note that this is intended to be a dev environment for quickly testing the repo itself;
 in production, you should refer to one of the
 [Docker Hub](https://hub.docker.com/r/bachya/ecowitt2mqtt) images.

+# Diagnostics

+You may run `ecowitt2mqtt` in diagnostics mode by providing the `--diagnostics` flag.
+In this mode, the app will wait until it receives and publishes a single payload, then exit.
+This allows users to collect a small-but-complete payload for use in testing, debugging, and issue reporting.

 # Contributing